opendocsg/slw-judgments-backfill/2008_SGHC_51/report.md

 64     This issue came up for consideration again in the UK in _Scandecor Development AB v Scandecor Marketing AB_ [2002] FSR 122.
 In this case, a question which came up for the decision of the House of Lords was whether when the circumstances under s 46(1) of the UK Act exist, the court must revoke the trade mark.
 It is noteworthy that the learned judges did not adopt the approach taken in _Premier Brands_ , and decided to seek the ruling of the European Court of Justice on the issue.
 Unfortunately, the case was settled before the European Court of Justice could give its ruling.

 65     The issue has been considered in the context of s 22 in three reported High Court decisions in Singapore.
-These are _Reemtsma Cigarettenfabriken GmbH v Hugo Boss AG (No 2)_ [2003] 4 SLR 155 (“ _Hugo Boss_ ”), _Weir Warman Ltd v Research & Development Pty Ltd_ [2007] 2 SLR 1073 (“ _Warman_ ”) and _Nation Fittings (M) Sdn Bhd v Oystertec Plc and Another Suit_ [2006] 1 SLR 712 (“ _Oystertec_ ”).
+These are _Reemtsma Cigarettenfabriken GmbH v Hugo Boss AG (No 2)_ <span class="citation">[2003] 4 SLR 155</span> (“ _Hugo Boss_ ”), _Weir Warman Ltd v Research & Development Pty Ltd_ <span class="citation">[2007] 2 SLR 1073</span> (“ _Warman_ ”) and _Nation Fittings (M) Sdn Bhd v Oystertec Plc and Another Suit_ <span class="citation">[2006] 1 SLR 712</span> (“ _Oystertec_ ”).
 In these cases, the High Court came to the conclusion that there is no discretion.
 While these cases deal with the ‘may’ in s 22, the reasons for the construction of the word in s 22 could be applied to the construction of the word in s 23 as well.

 66     In _Hugo Boss_ , Belinda Ang J held at [31] that: